HotupdaterHot Updater

 • /hot-updater/fingerprint/*

-The bundle management routes under /hot-updater/api/* are used by the CLI and should be protected when routes.bundles is enabled.
-The server example above uses Bearer authentication for those routes.
+The bundle management routes under /hot-updater/api/* are used by the CLI.
+They are mounted only when routes.bundles: true, and your framework middleware must protect each management request before mounting the handler.
+The server example above uses Bearer authentication for /hot-updater/api/*.

 Schema Generation